Welcome to the Golden Vale Tennis Challenge

 The Golden Vale Tennis Challenge (GVTC) is a three-month, ladder-based tennis competition for clubs in South Tipperary and the surrounding regions of North Cork and East Limerick.

-The Golden Vale Tennis Challenge 2025 is now open for entries, and the first challenges can be made on 1st January 2025.
+The Golden Vale Tennis Challenge 2026 will open for entries at midday on Sat 13th December, and the first challenges can be made on 1st January 2026.

 Queries from clubs and players should be sent to gvtc@kilfeacletennis.ie